- 1

 — Sam Altman, CEO of OpenAI

-Steinberger himself explained his reasons on his personal blog:
+Steinberger himself explained his reasoning on his personal blog:

-- "I want to change the world, not build a large company" — Although he could have turned OpenClaw into a high-value company, he chose not to.
+- "I want to change the world, not build a big company" — although he could have turned OpenClaw into a high-value company, he chose not to.

-- "Teaming up with OpenAI is the fastest way to bring this to everyone"
+- "Partnering with OpenAI is the fastest path to getting this into everyone's hands"

-- His new goal is to "build an agent that even my mum can use"
+- His new goal is to "build an Agent that even my mother can use"

-OpenClaw will move to an independent Foundation, with OpenAI sponsoring the transition.
-Steinberger confirmed:
+OpenClaw will move under an independent Foundation, with OpenAI supporting the transition.
+Steinberger confirmed that:

-- It will support AI Models from multiple providers, not just OpenAI
+- It will support AI Models from multiple providers, not locked to OpenAI alone

-- The developer community will play an increasingly important role in setting direction
+- The developer community will play a greater role in setting the direction

-When the primary creator no longer directly maintains the project, the pace of development and direction of OpenClaw may change.
-Organizations using OpenClaw should monitor how the new Foundation is structured and whether there is a clear Roadmap.
+When the primary creator is no longer directly maintaining the project, the pace of development and direction of OpenClaw may change.
+Organizations using OpenClaw should monitor how the new Foundation is governed and whether it has a clear Roadmap.

 2. Critical Vulnerability CVE-2026-25253 — Zero-Click RCE

-The most concerning news this month was the discovery of a High-severity security vulnerability in OpenClaw that allows attackers to take control of a developer's machine with virtually no user interaction required.
+The most concerning news this month was the discovery of a High-severity security vulnerability in OpenClaw that allows attackers to gain control of a developer's machine with virtually no action required from the victim.

 |---|---|